Taking part

 Similar studies

-Studies similar to Five to Twelve have been running for many years, and have already had an impact on the lives of children and families.
+Studies similar to Five to Twelve have been running for many years and have already had an impact on the lives of children and families.

 Children of the 2020s

-A sister study of Five To Twelve, ‘Children of the 2020s’ is following babies from the age of 9 months through early childhood until they are 5 years old.
+A sister study of Five To Twelve, ‘Children of the 2020s’, is following babies from the age of 9 months through early childhood until they are 5 years old.
 The study focuses on children’s development, and the findings will be used to understand how babies and young children grow up, particularly following the COVID-19 pandemic.
-You can read more about the study and it’s findings here: https://cls.ucl.ac.uk/cls-studies/children-of-the-2020s-study/
+You can read more about the study and its findings here: https://cls.ucl.ac.uk/cls-studies/children-of-the-2020s-study/

 Study of Early Education and Development (SEED)